34 Best Books by Jewish Writers and Authors

 Noa has been cast out after becoming pregnant by a Nazi Soldier.
 She is forced to give up her baby as well and now finds herself living at a railway station and cleaning to earn her stay.
 When she finds a boxcar filled with Jewish infants being transported to a concentration camp, Noa grabs a baby and runs.

 She finds safety with a German circus and must learn to become a trapeze artist to remain hidden in plain sight.
-This is a powerful story about love and friendship and a beautiful read from books about WWII.

 the red tent